Discover Milan in Half a Day (4h)

 Where the private tour Begins and Ends

-For those opting for a private minivan, we offer convenient pickup and drop-off at your hotel, the train station (ideal if you’re arriving from Turin or another city), or any central location within Milan.
+Optional Upgrade: For guests booking a private minivan, we provide the convenience of complimentary pickup and drop-off at your hotel, the train station (perfect for arrivals from other cities), or any central location in Milan.

 Exclusions